Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking

 Based on our theoretical results, we empirically investigate the benefits of using $\chi^2$ occupancy measure regularization to prevent reward hacking.
 Following previous work \citep{ho_generative_2016}, we implement OM regularization using a discriminator network that approximates the OM divergence between policies.
-We evaluate our approach in multiple reward hacking benchmark environments \citep{pan_effects_2022}, comparing the effects of OM and AD regularization with both $\chi^2$ and KL divergence on policies optimized with hackable proxy reward functions.
-The results of our experiments demonstrate that training with occupancy measure regularization leads to better performance under the unseen true reward function in all of the environments, validating our theoretical results.
-In contrast, we find that it is difficult to tune AD regularization in some environments to both prevent reward hacking and allow meaningful improvement over the base policy.
+We evaluate our approach in multiple reward hacking benchmark environments \citep{pan_effects_2022}.
+Our results demonstrate that training with occupancy measure regularization leads to better performance under the unseen true reward function in all of the environments, validating our theoretical results.
+In contrast, we find that it is difficult to tune AD regularization in some environments to both prevent reward hacking and allow meaningful improvement over the reference policy.
 Furthermore, regularization with $\chi^2$ divergence tends to be more robust to the choice of regularization coefficient and often achieves higher true reward than regularizing with KL divergence.

-Our main contributions can be summarized as follows: \begin{enumerate}[topsep=0pt,itemsep=0pt,parsep=0pt] \item We provide a new formal definition of reward hacking and show that it captures a number of realistic case studies. \item Using our definition, we establish that optimizing a proxy reward with $\chi^2$ occupancy measure (OM) regularization leads to a provable improvement in the unknown true reward function. \item We show how to practically implement $\chi^2$ OM regularization and demonstrate that it outperforms the current standard for preventing reward hacking via action distribution (AD) regularization. \end{enumerate}
+Our main contributions can be summarized as follows: \begin{enumerate}[topsep=0pt,itemsep=0pt,parsep=0pt] \item We provide a new formal definition of reward hacking that captures realistic case studies. \item Using our definition, we establish that optimizing a correlated proxy reward with $\chi^2$ occupancy measure (OM) regularization leads to a provable improvement in the unknown true reward function. \item We show how to practically implement $\chi^2$ OM regularization and demonstrate that it outperforms the current standard for preventing reward hacking via action distribution (AD) regularization. \end{enumerate}